-In what has got to be bad timing from Bush's vantage point, that address will come just days after the Commerce Department re-Other than these somewhat of- leases its first figures on economic
+In what has got to be bad timing from Bush's vantage point, that address will come just days after the Commerce Department rees its first figures on economic

-Private economists, and ecoon several stalled bills, Bush nomic sources within the admihasn't offered Congress many nistration, expect those gross national product figures to be bad He has said many times what he news - reflecting either minuswon't do: sign a budget-busting cule growth or showing that the nation remains in a recession.
+Private economists, and eco-His vacillations have come to on several stalled bills, Bush nomic sources within the admiresemble the Democratic New hasn't offered Congress many nistration, expect those gross national product figures to be bad He has said many times what he news - reflecting either minuswon't do: sign a budget-busting cule growth or showing that the nation remains in a recession.

-"Even if he holds out on subcut or bow to "quick fix" plans he mitting his own (economic) package now, he'll have a hard time not But White House officials say proposing one in the State of the
+'Even if he holds out on subage now, he'll have a hard time not proposing one in the State of the

-So far, those urging him to sit tight - including chief of staff John Sununu and budget director Richard Darman - seem to have the upper hand.
+So far, those urging him to sit State of the Union address in late, tight - including chief of staff John Sununu and budget director Richard Darman - seem to have the upper hand.